 Warehouse421 is a thriving hub for art and culture, design and creativity, performance and music in the heart of Abu Dhabi’s historic Mina Zayed district.
 Converted from two former industrial warehouses, Warehouse421 showcases the works of local, regional and international artists, designers and performers throughout the year, while providing a rare glimpse into the processes and techniques behind their creations.
 Warehouse421 also encourages members of the public to explore their own creativity through interactive initiatives including talks, workshops, film screenings and performances.
 Designed by the respected Bjarke Ingels Group (BIG), Warehouse421 is supported by the Salama bint Hamdan Al Nahyan Foundation as part of its mission to facilitate wider engagement with the arts and culture in the UAE.

-Global Art Forum 12 is supported by Wicked.
+Global Art Forum 12 was supported by Wicked.

 Wicked is specialized in offering unique, versatile and dynamic venue solutions to the Middle East market.
 WICKED can support you in the creation of permanent, semi-permanent or temporary venues for a multitude of purposes.
 We can deliver a stand-alone structure or a fully serviced solution aligned to your exact requirements.
 Whatever package or service level is chosen, a Wicked venue is guaranteed to exceed your expectations and change your perception of a temporary structure forever!